DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/readme.md

 Smart Send does not support Business Documents as it uses the Electronic Reporting Framework which is separate from standard Dynamics 365 report generation using SSRS and Print Management.

 It is a matter of assessing the benefits of using the ER framework for report design (which in many scenarios is a one off), against the robust and proven standard Dynamics 365 Reporting together with Smart Send for report distribution.

+### Dependency and Security Information

+Data stored securely inside Finance and operations
+DXC Smart Business Form Email Manager for Microsoft Dynamics 365 Finance and Operations (Smart Send) makes use of the existing email configuration influenced by a combination of administrator configuration, user configuration, and user choices.

+The article ⁠[Configure and send email](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/organization-administration/configure-email) by Microsoft is divided into sections for administrators and users to make it easy to find relevant information, including setup for SMTP.
+The behavior of the email subsystem is influenced by a combination of administrator configuration, user configuration, and user choices.

+Note: DXC does not collect or store any usage information, or telemetry against any other installed system or ISV module from DXC Smart Business Form Email Manager for Microsoft Dynamics 365 Finance and Operations (Smart Send)